Balladebits/Balladebits/README.md

 - Using words like: Dear,Sweetie or Darling

 Dislikes:
+- Conflict
 - Toxic Fandoms (Obvious Reasons)
-- Any MOBA games in general
-- Any topic involving Alcohol and Drugs (Specially Weed)
-- Veganism (don't even approach me)
+- Veganism (Please DON'T)
-- Politics (I don't care.)
-- Any kind of Shipping in general
+- Character and Irl Shipping in general
 - Femboy Stans (Sexualizing feminine expressivity is Horrible)
-- Any kind of Drama
 - The term "Trap"